LSEG-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp/README.md

 There are two services from the RDP that we will use in the Angular web application.

 1) RDP OAuth2 Token interface from EDS Authentication service.
-2) ESG Basic interface to get a basic score only for the current year.
+2) ESG basic interface to get a basic score only for the current year.
 This one is a basic interface or endpoint which the ESG user should be able to access.

 ### RDP Token endpoint and required parameters

-Basically, the HTTP client library has to send an HTTP Post message to the following endpoint to get the access token.
+Typically, the application has to use the HTTP client library to send an HTTP Post message to the following endpoint to get the access token.

 ```url
 https://api.refinitiv.com/auth/oauth2/v1/token